SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 > dotnet restore --configfile nuget.config
 ```

-To run the application on .NET Core, use the following command:
+To run the application on .NET Core on Windows, Linux or OSX, use the following command:
-// TODO Linux, Windows, or both?

 ```bash
 > dotnet run -f netcoreapp2.0